abbyazari/vSWIM/README.md

   <a id="usecases"></a>
  ### 4. Suggested Use Cases and Tips

- - The most appropriate use case of this proxy is for large (multi-year) studies of Mars' space environment, ionosphere, and atmosphere or of general trends throughout the heliosphere.
+ - The most appropriate use cases of this proxy are for large (multi-year) studies of Mars' space environment, ionosphere, and atmosphere or of general trends throughout the heliosphere.
  - Due to the nature of this prediction, $\sigma$ predictions should always be used with $\mu$ predictions.
  - If you are using the hourly prediction, you can read these files *directly* into a Pandas dataframe without downloading the original file to your local machine with pd.read_csv.
+- If you are using this proxy for an event study (i.e. not a multi-year study) please read the limitations section below.

 ```
  #Read the hourly predictions into a Pandas dataframe: